AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/storage.md

 }
 ```

-Openbrush provide `#[openbrush::trait_definition]` that will make sure your Trait (and its default implementation) will be generated in the contract.
-Also, you can create a wrapper arroud this trait to use this Trait for cross-contract calls (so no need to import the contract as ink-as-dependancy).
-Import what is needed from openbrush
+Openbrush provide `#[openbrush::trait_definition]` that will make sure your trait (and its default implementation) will be generated in the contract.
+Also, you can create a wrapper arroud this trait to use this trait for cross-contract calls (so no need to import the contract as ink-as-dependancy).
+Import what is needed from openbrush:

 ```rust
 use openbrush::traits::{